 Click here for the walking guide for the Blaze Farm short nature trail.

 Follow the footpath that leads alongside the lambing shed and follow the signs across the meadows and into the woodland.
 Once you’re in the woodland, there are carved woodland animals and a den to explore.

 The main reason anyone really comes to Blaze Farm is for the homemade ice-cream!
 It really is one of the best tasting ice-cream in the Peak District!
 Enjoy in a cone or buy a tub to take home for later.
 There are so many flavours to try; from standard vanilla and chocolate, to Mandarin and Turkish Delight, and at Christmas you can try Christmas Pudding and Irish Cream!

 You can also order delicious home made lunches, including sandwiches, paninis, soups, jacket potatoes, traditional ploughmans, and mouth-wateringly good deserts.
 They also do one of the best hot chocolates in the Peak District.

 Enjoy your food in the tea room at the back with lovely views overlooking the hills.
 Or cosy up in the stable area.
-The tea room is a good option for little ones as there are books to read and bricks to play with.

 Outside the tea rooms is a courtyard area with picnic benches (although it is kindly requested not to bring your own food to eat here).